2.8M

 Facilitate the implementation of risk reduction measures and coordination with municipalities and electric utilities

-Prevent irreversible impacts and safeguard water resources and biodiversity.
+Prevent irreversible damage and protect the water

-Promote ecological regeneration and sustainable recovery.
+It promotes ecological regeneration and sustainable recovery.

 HOW IT WORKS